t1waz/rest_utils/README.md

 Methods that start with 'validate_' are handled like validators to model attribute in pattern: 'validate_<field_name>'.
 During validation Serializer pass initial data into each validator method.
 Each validator method is corutine.

-It is possible to create foregin key slug field:
+It is possible to create foreign key slug field:

     class SampleSerializer(Serializer):
         sample_slug = ForeignKeyField(slug_field='foo',